 Comprehensive Overview

 The idea challenges the conventional, often utilitarian, view that our primary purpose is to solve societal problems.
-While addressing global challenges is undoubtedly crucial, this perspective can inadvertently devalue individual passions and talents that may not directly align with these problems.
+In practice, while addressing global challenges is undoubtedly crucial, this perspective can inadvertently devalue individual passions and talents that may not directly align with these problems.
 It suggests that our worth is determined by our ability to meet external needs, potentially leading to a sense of inadequacy or pressure to conform to societal expectations.

-Moreover, the phrase implicitly critiques a scarcity mindset, which assumes that resources and opportunities are limited, and that we must compete with each other to survive.
+On top of that, the phrase implicitly critiques a scarcity mindset, which assumes that resources and opportunities are limited, and that we must compete with each other to survive.
 This mindset can lead to a sense of anxiety and a focus on external validation.
 In contrast, the idea of pursuing what makes us come alive implies an abundance mindset, which recognizes that there are infinite possibilities for contribution and that our unique talents are valuable in their own right.

 Trends and Latest Developments

-However, this focus on purpose can sometimes be misconstrued as a pressure to "save the world" or solve grand global challenges.
+Still, this focus on purpose can sometimes be misconstrued as a pressure to "save the world" or solve grand global challenges.
 This can lead to a sense of overwhelm and a feeling that one's individual efforts are insignificant.
 The "Don't ask what the world needs" philosophy offers a counterpoint to this pressure, suggesting that meaningful contribution can take many forms and that even small acts of kindness and creativity can have a ripple effect.

 Tips and Expert Advice